iconifyit/json-to-model/README.md

 - Add complex type validations for things like email, url, etc.
 - Add unit tests for this package and for resulting classes (some basic testing is in test.js already)
 - Add recursive parsing to allow class hierarchies to be defined in a single JSON file.
+- Add support for multiple file inputs via cli
+- Add support for directories as input for cli